albertpratomo/vue-sortable-list/README.md

 This is a simple app to demonstrate my Vue 3 + TS skills.
 In the app you can swap the item order, see committed actions, and time travel to previous state.
 You can play with it [here](https://vue-sortable-list.vercel.app/).

-The tech stack used: Vue 3, Nuxt 3, TS, Tailwind (UnoCSS), Vitest, Testing Library.
+The tech stack used: Vue 3, Nuxt 3, TS, Tailwind (UnoCSS), Pinia, Vitest, Testing Library.
 On each push to `main`, the CI pipeline will run to lint, typecheck, and test the code.

 ## Getting started